ComposableFi/composable/rfcs/0014-flaky-and-brittle-effects-gates.md

 Flaky gates are results of badly managed [non determinism](https://en.wikipedia.org/wiki/Nondeterministic_algorithm).

-Brittle gates are results of sloppy and low quality engineering practices.
+Brittle gates are results of sloppy and low quality(may be tactically applied) engineering practices.

 ## Why these are bad?